Congress of the Philippines: Revolutionary era

-American era
+American colonial period

 When the Philippines was under American colonial rule, the legislative body was the Philippine Commission which existed from 1900 to 1907.
 The President of the United States appointed the members of the Philippine Commission.
 Furthermore, two Filipinos served as Resident Commissioners to the House of Representatives of the United States from 1907 to 1935, then only one from 1935 to 1946.
 The Resident Commissioners had a voice in the House, but did not have voting rights.

 The Philippine Bill of 1902 mandated the creation of a bicameral or a two-chamber Philippine Legislature with the Philippine Commission as the Upper House and the Philippine Assembly as the Lower House.
 This bicameral legislature was inaugurated in 1907.
-Through the leadership of then Speaker Sergio Osmeña and then-Floor Leader Manuel L. Quezon, the Rules of the 59th United States Congress were substantially adopted as the Rules of the Philippine Legislature.
+Through the leadership of then-Speaker Sergio Osmeña and then-Majority Floor Leader Manuel L. Quezon, the Rules of the 59th United States Congress were substantially adopted as the Rules of the Philippine Legislature.

 In 1916, the Jones Law changed the legislative system.
 The Philippine Commission was abolished, and a new bicameral Philippine Legislature consisting of a House of Representatives and a Senate was established.